firebfm/deepl-srt/README.md

 # deepl-srt
-Use Selenium to automate translation of a Chinese srt to English on Deepl website
+Use Selenium to automate translation of a Chinese srt to English on Deepl website.
+Enter the path of your srt folder and every srt will be translated.

 ## Installation